kienerj/molecule-slide-generator/README.md

 For font you can either use a named font or a full path to a `.ttf` file.
 For named fonts the font must be in `C:/Windows/Fonts/` directory for Windows and for Linux in `/usr/share/fonts/truetype`.

+### Extracting

+Data can be extracted either manually or with the provided `DataExtractor` tool.

+#### Manually

-To read out the molecules, use the according RDKit functionality:
+Molecules and properties can be extracted "manually" using the according RDKit functionality:

 ```python
 mols = Chem.MolsFromPNGString(png)